-Peach trees are usually unaffected by pests or diseases in northern areas, the occasional exception being peach leaf curl.
-PLC is not a fatal problem but it does need to be controlled if you get hit with it.
-Look for crinkled or puckered foliage in spring.
-Remove affected leaves and compost them.
-A good preventative is to spray the dormant trees with copper in the fall and again in the spring before bud break (See page 80).
-Do NOT spray during the growing season as it will cause all the leaves to drop.
+Prune your peach trees in May, once they have leafed out, but don't prune off all the new wood that grew last summer.
+Peach trees fruit on that last season growth.
+Trim any dead or winter-killed branches and leave most of the new wood.
+Occasionally you can make a few bold cuts back to a vigorous branch closer to the trunk if your tree becomes too leggy.
+As the tree matures, you may want to thin out the branches quite aggressively.
 Stone Fruit Rootstock - The rootstocks listed below are used for grafting various stonefruit species including plums, chums, plumcots, apricots, peaches, nectarines and almonds.
 Several are used exclusively on a few species, but most are used successfully across the various types.
 Although there are slight differences in vigour, most of the following are considered as standard size.
 You will notice that they show up as Semi-Dwarf in the catalogue.
 This is because they are the same size as semi-dwarf apple, pear and cherry trees.
 In most cases Mature Size is 4-5m (13-16') BAILEY Bailey seedling has long been the standard peach rootstock.
 It is still preferred by many growers.
 Does best on well drained lighter soil.
-HAGGITH Haggith seedling rootstock was introduced as a consistently reliable, coldhardy option specifically for apricots.
-Availability is very limited.
 MARIANNA 26-24 Standard choice for apricots and plums.
 Marianna 26-24 has a shallow root system and has good tolerance for wet soils.
 Prone to suckering.
 MYROBALAN (Prunus cerasifera) A vigorous and disease resistant rootstock that adapts to a wide range of soil conditions.
 Myrobalan has a somewhat shallow root system but still produces well anchored trees.
 Prone to suckering.
 MUSTANG® (Prunus x 'Jefchum') The most cold hardy stonefruit rootstock we know of.
 Vigorous cherry plum cross developed in Manitoba provides strong anchorage with large fibrous root system.
 Mustang works well with chums, plums and apricots.
 SAPALTA Very similar to Mustang® in terms of cold-hardiness, anchorage and adaptability to various soil conditions.
 As a seedling rootstock, slight variation in vigour is probable.
 ST. JULIEN A (Prunus insititia) 80-85% of standard size (3.5-4.5m/11-14') Slightly dwarfing plum rootstock used successfully on all stonefruit.
 It has a solid, dependable reputation, even in colder areas with fluctuating spring temperatures as well as in heavier soils.
 KRYMSK® 99 (Prunus besseyi x Prunus salicina) 70-80% of standard size (3-4m/10-13') A promising new Russian rootstock compatible with plums and apricots.
 KRYMSK® 1 (Prunus tomentosa x Prunus cerasifera) 50-75% of standard size (2.5-4m/8-13') Cold hardy Russian rootstock adapts well to most soil types.
 However, usage is rather limited due to unresolved non-compatibility issues.
+Please Note: sizes given at maturity are an approximation and may vary depending on soil type and growing conditions.